Benign Prostatic Hypertrophy Medication

 Medication Summary

 The goals of pharmacotherapy for benign prostatic hypertrophy (BPH) are to reduce morbidity and to prevent complications.
-The agents used include alpha-adrenergic blockers, 5-alpha-reductase inhibitors, and various combinations.
+The agents used include the following, alone or in combination:

 Alpha-Adrenergic Blockers